iamr0b0tx/audio_files_api/README.md

 2. Virtualenv

-Make sure to download/clone this repository and navigate to the folder in yout terminal.
+Make sure to download/clone this repository and navigate to the folder in your terminal.
 Now follow the indtructions below

 1. Create the virtual environment.
 ```